sodadata/docs/soda-sql/scan-different-datasets.md

 ---
 layout: default
-title: Scan multiple datasets or tables
+title: Scan multiple data sources or datasets
 parent: Soda SQL
 redirect_from: /soda-sql/documentation/scan-different-datasets.html
 ---

-# Scan multiple datasets or tables
+# Scan multiple data sources or datasets

-You can run a single [scan]({% link soda/glossary.md %}#scan %}) against different datasets in your environments.
-For example, you can run the same scan against data in a [warehouse]({% link soda/glossary.md %}#warehouse) in development environment and data in a warehouse in a production environment.
+You can run a single [scan]({% link soda/glossary.md %}#scan %}) against different [data sources]({% link soda/glossary.md %}#data-source) in your environments.
+For example, you can run the same scan against data in a development environment and data in a production environment.

-You can also run a single scan against different [tables]({% link soda/glossary.md %}#table %}) in your warehouse using [custom metrics]({% link soda/glossary.md %}#custom-metric).
+You can also run a single scan against different [datasets]({% link soda/glossary.md %}#dataset %}) in your data source using [custom metrics]({% link soda/glossary.md %}#custom-metric).

 ## Run a basic scan

 {% include run-a-scan.md %}

-## Scan multiple datasets
+## Scan multiple data sources

-To run the same scan against different datasets, proceed as follows.
+To run the same scan against different data sources, proceed as follows.

-1. Prepare one [warehouse YAML file]({% link soda-sql/warehouse.md %}) for each data warehouse you wish to scan.
+1. Prepare one [warehouse YAML file]({% link soda-sql/warehouse.md %}) for each data source you wish to scan.
 For example:
 * `warehouse_postgres_dev.yml`
 ```yaml
 name: my_postgres_datawarehouse_dev